beigeworm/ESP8266-Message-Board/README.md

 > pm2 start server.js

-The Wall should now be reachable at your servcers ip address.
+The Wall should now be reachable at your server's ip address.

 (to stop the server..)